moderntribe/square-one/docs/getting-started/01_installation.md

 >* IF you need to add custom configuration or environment secrets, the `local-config.php` is the best place.
 >* IF you need to share configuration, you can modify the `wp-config-enviroment.php` and commit.

+### Choose a local dev toolset

+If you are not using [SquareOne Global Docker](https://github.com/moderntribe/square1-global-docker), you need some other Local Development Environment that is WordPress compatible and can meet SquareOne requirments.

 ### Create a Database

 1. Using a MySQL client, connect to `mysql.tribe` with user `root` and password `password`